tahir24434/golang/README.md

 # golang

 Repository to practice things about a golang.
-We'll write different programs and slowly become expert.
+We will write different programs and slowly become expert.